ssnakeoil/refactoring-html-css/README.md

 3. In hindsight, could have unified search-engine-optimization + online-reputation-management + social-media-marketing attributes into one attribute.
 4. align-items: center items on the y axis but uses line-height to determine a reference point for centering - because of this it became easier to remove padding styles in favor of setting the bar to a specific height and then setting the line height to the same size.
 5. These elements are similar: `<div> <header>` but the latter is an example of a semantic element and can provide more information about a section than the former.
 This may also affect the priority that your browser may see the section contents.
 More about that [here](https://www.w3schools.com/html/html5_semantic_elements.asp).
+6. messing with the ul/li styles changed the order of the list items as well, did not notice until writing up this readme.

 ## Deliverable